Skip to content

 Generate report from the interactive shell

-Same flow most pentesters and consultants are already used to from LITE: the REPL walks every phase and deliver packages the three PDFs plus the MITRE ATT&CK Navigator bundle at the end.
+The same flow you know from LITE: the REPL walks every phase, and deliver packages the three PDFs plus the ATT&CK Navigator bundle at the end.

 export ADSCAN_DOCKER_IMAGE=ghcr.io/adscanpro/adscan-pro:latest